-In Conclusion, Under the Management contracting and construction management contracting, both contractors are paid on a fee basis to manage, procure, and supervise the construction of a project.
-Many packages or specialist contractors have to contract out the actual construction works.
-Therefore, under this arrangement, the Contractor is employed as a construction consultant to be part of the client’s team.
+To conclude, in the two contracting methods – management contracting and construction management contracting – the contractors are paid to manage, acquire, and oversee the building of a project.
+A number of packages or specialist contractors need to outsource the actual construction work.
+This means that the Contractor is employed as a construction advisor and is part of the Employer’s team.

 What is the main difference between contract management and construction management?

-- Management contracting – The package contractors are in contract with the management contractor.
+- Management contracting involves a contractual arrangement between the package contractors and the management contractor.

 Who is responsible for the delay in the Management contract?

 - In the Management contact procurement method, the client has a contractual link with the Management contractor (MC) only.
 So the contractual risk is taken by the MC.
 Therefore, he has responsibility for any contractual delay.

 3. Design and manage

-In this method, a single organization or company is hired to be responsible for designing the project and managing its construction.
-The company executes the work themself, but it is done with many specialist sub-contractors or package contractors.
+This method involves hiring a single organization to design and manage a construction project.
+They complete the work themselves, but with the assistance of specialist sub-contractors or package contractors.
 All package contractors must enter into a contract with the Employer.
-A design and manage contracting firm or company is engaged as a consultant for the client and become a member of the project team.
+Additionally, a design and manage contracting firm or company is brought in as a consultant for the Employer and becomes part of the project team.
 In this way, the project is designed, managed and constructed to the highest standards.